Christopher Moore’s practice focuses on international arbitration and litigation, including on behalf of sovereign States and State-owned entities.

 Co-chair of the London Pro Bono Committee.
 Current pro bono projects in the London office include: Death penalty project in collaboration with Reprieve and Cornell Law School; assisting individuals seeking resettlement through the International Refugee Assistance Project; sponsoring Toynbee Hall’s women-only Saturday morning Free Legal Advice Clinic; and advising The Entrepreneurial Refugee Network, which supports refugees seeking to start new businesses in the UK.

 Obtained the release of an improperly held detainee from Guantánamo Bay, and successfully obtaining asylum relief for him in Albania.
 See Zakirjan v.
 Bush, No. 05-Cv-2053 (D.D.C.)
 (HHK); see also Hamlily v.
 Gates, No. 07-1127 (D.C.
 Cir.) (representing detainee ultimately released to Algeria).

-Provided pro bono representation to the family of a victim of the September 11 attacks before the September 11 Victim Compensation Fund for two years.
+Pro bono representation of the family of a victim of the September 11 attacks before the September 11 Victim Compensation Fund.

 - “Cross-Examination Against the Clock,” Take the Witness: Cross-Examination in International Arbitration,, 2nd edition.
 Co-authored by Christopher Moore and Richard Kreindler, March 2019

 - “Annulment of UK Award Does Not Entail Removal of Arbitrators When Proceedings are Re-Opened,” Cleary Gottlieb Alert Memo, December 17, 2018

 - “The HKIAC Council Approves the 2018 Administered Arbitration Rules,” Cleary Gottlieb Alert Memo, October 22, 2018